Members of the 3rd Dáil: Ceann Comhairle

-On 9 September 1922, Michael Hayes was proposed by Ernest Blythe and seconded by Patrick Hogan for the position of Ceann Comhairle, and was approved without a vote.
-Pádraic Ó Máille was proposed by Piaras Béaslaí and seconded by Liam de Róiste for the position of Leas-Cheann Comhairle, and also approved without a vote.
+On 9 September 1922, Michael Hayes (SF) was proposed by Ernest Blythe (SF) and seconded by Patrick Hogan (SF) for the position of Ceann Comhairle, and was approved without a vote.
+Pádraic Ó Máille (SF) was proposed by Piaras Béaslaí (SF) and seconded by Liam de Róiste (SF) for the position of Leas-Cheann Comhairle, and also approved without a vote.

-On 6 December 1922, when the Dáil first met under the new constitution, Hayes was proposed by W. T. Cosgrave and seconded by Thomas Johnson for the position of Ceann Comhairle, and was approved without a vote.
-De Róiste was proposed as Leas-Cheann Comhairle by George Nicolls and seconded by Seán McGarry, and also approved without a vote.
+On 6 December 1922, when the Dáil first met under the new constitution, Hayes was proposed by W. T. Cosgrave (SF) and seconded by Thomas Johnson (Lab) for the position of Ceann Comhairle, and was approved without a vote. Ó Máille was proposed as Leas-Cheann Comhairle by George Nicolls (SF) and seconded by Seán McGarry (SF), and also approved without a vote.

+Oath

+The Ceann Comhairle administered the Oath of Allegiance as required under Article 17 of the Constitution of the Irish Free State on 6 December 1922.
+Thomas Johnson, leader of the Labour Party, read a statement on behalf of the party's representatives explaining the context of their taking the oath.

 TDs by constituency

 The list of the 128 TDs elected is given in alphabetical order by Dáil constituency.